kyma-project/kyma/docs/04-operation-guides/troubleshooting/kube-01-troubleshoot-kubectl-port-forward.md

 title: Error for kubectl port forwarding
 ---

-## Condition
+## Symptom

-When executing `kubectl port-forward` I get the following error:
+When executing `kubectl port-forward`, you get the following error:

 ```bash
 Unable to listen on port ... bind: address already in use